cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 {% endcc %}

-If `zswap_store()` returns `true`, the page has been stored in compressed RAM and never touches disk.
-Only if zswap declines (or isn't enabled) does the kernel fall back to writing to the backing swap device.
+If `zswap_store()` returns `true`, the page has been stored in compressed RAM and never touches the disk.
+Only if zswap declines (or it isn't enabled) does the kernel fall back to writing to the backing swap device.

 Here's what `zswap_store()` does internally: